Wheelers Hill suburb profile

 Wheelers Hill property market performance

 Wheelers Hill's property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price stands at $1.4 million, while units are priced at $991,000.
-This stability reflects a balanced demand for both property types in the area.
+The median house price is currently $1.36 million, while units are priced at $991,000, indicating a steady demand for both property types.

-The rental market in Wheelers Hill has experienced growth, with house rents increasing by 7.7% and unit rents by 9.1% over the past year.
-The average rent for houses is $700, while units average $600, suggesting a strong demand for rental properties in the suburb.
+The rental market in Wheelers Hill has seen notable growth, with house rents increasing by 7.7% and unit rents by 9.1% over the last 12 months, reflecting a strong demand for rental properties in the area.

 Median price - units$991KPast 3 months